Facts at a Glance

 The quick facts about Cal Lutheran.

-From the multiple perks of living near the Pacific Ocean to the open hours of our campus parking lots, this page covers the essential information about Cal Lutheran.
-Scroll below for a list of quick facts by topic.
+From the purpose that brings our work together, to the multiple perks of living near the Pacific Ocean, this page covers the essential information about Cal Lutheran.

 Employed or in Grad School

 Who We Are